by Sam Kriss

 “If you wanna experience everything, that’s where you gotta go.
 I’ll show you round.”

 Brandon and I took the bus to Skid Row that weekend.
 We rode in silence through the sterile skyscraper-speckled landscape of Bunker Hill.
-After that the terrain became flatter; the Art Deco flourishes of the buildings to the West faded into squat white warehouses, car parks, empty lots in which a few stray tufts of grass shivered.
+After that the terrain became flatter; the Art Deco flourishes of the buildings to the West faded into squat white warehouses, car parks, empty lots ringed with chain-link fences in which a few stray tufts of grass shivered.
 Slowly the streets became more and more crowded: people wandering aimlessly, sitting in doorways, lying supine on the pavement, squatting next to their tents.
 The low cityscape was broken by the odd old brick building with a spluttering neon sign.
 The shopfronts were all boarded up.
 Paint peeled from the facades of the buildings.

 “Welcome to America’s only Third World city,” said Brandon as we stepped off the bus.